-I haven’t had much of a chance to use these in my baking because they usually disappear pretty quickly in our house.
-Blood oranges have a distinctly sweet flavor and my kids just can’t get enough of them.
+Blood oranges are mostly available in the winter when citrus is in season.
+I haven’t had much of a chance to use blood oranges in my baking because they usually disappear pretty quickly in our house.

 I promised my family muffins this week so I decided to use the one lonely blood orange instead of our usual blueberries.
 If you are looking for a delicious blueberry muffin recipe, try these gluten free blueberry muffins.

 These gluten free coffee cake muffins are very quick to make.
 I highly recommend making a double batch because your family is going to gobble these up in record time!